tmtsoftware/esw/docs/src/main/sequencer/scripts/dsl/loop.md

 # Loops

 Script supports following multiple variations of loop DSL to satisfy different use cases:

 1. loop
 1. waitFor
 1. loopAsync

-## loop

-**With default loop interval**
+## loop - With default loop interval

 `loop` DSL allows you to start loop synchronously which means rest of the code written after loop will not be executed until `stopWhen` condition written inside loop becomes true.
 You can use this DSL when you want to iteratively perform some actions until certain condition becomes true. loop without providing any minimum interval uses default interval of `50 milliseconds`.
 Default `loopInterval`is used to reduce cpu contention.

 Following example demonstrate the usage of `loop` DSL without providing custom loop interval.
 In the loop body, motor is being moved by 10 degrees in every iteration of the loop.
 Loop will be terminated when motor's current position reaches to expected position which is `100 degrees` in this case.

 Kotlin
 :   @@snip [LoopExample.kts](../../../../../../examples/src/main/kotlin/esw/ocs/scripts/examples/paradox/LoopExample.kts) { #loop-default-interval }

-**With custom minimum loop interval**
+## loop - With custom minimum loop interval

 `loop` DSL allows you to provide minimum loop interval and starts loop synchronously.
 Every iteration of loop will at least wait for minimum provided interval before executing next iteration.

 Following example demonstrate the usage of `loop` DSL by providing custom loop interval.